Q: What is private duty home care?

 Private duty home care agencies provide a broad range of clinical and non-clinical in-home care services that help people in need of care remain safe, independent and empowered in their homes.

-LifeStyle Options, Inc. is one of the largest licensed agencies in the state of Illinois.
+LifeStyle Options, Inc. holds a home care license in Illinois and is one of the largest licensed agencies in the state.
 We have deep roots, strong commitment and we're closer to home.
 Learn more about what sets us apart here.

 We start with a complimentary care conference to develop a specific plan of care.
 After the day-to-day services have been addressed, we complete a “LifeStory” history; notes about your loved one's hobbies, interests and needs.
 Our sophisticated technology system reviews our extensive caregiver pool to find the person with the matching personality and skills.